langflow-ai/langflow/docs/docs/Components/components-custom-components.md

 ---
-title: Custom Components
+title: How to create custom components
 sidebar_position: 8
 slug: /components-custom-components
 ---

-# Custom Components

 Custom components are created within Langflow and extend the platform's functionality with custom, reusable Python code.